1ncendium/PynetTools/README.md

 # PynetTools
-Some usefull network tools for when you do not have access to basic tools like netcat.
-You can also quickly setup a TCP server / client.
+Some usefull network tools for when you do not have access to basic tools.

 <img src="Images/snake.png">